jecki/logicConverter/Demonstrator.md

 in the notation of the Russell's and Whitehead's Principia Mathematica (PM)
 into:

-a) the AST (the abstract syntax tree) which resembles the PM formula in its concrete textual form ("Textgestalt").
+1. the AST (the abstract syntax tree) which resembles the PM formula in its concrete textual form ("Textgestalt").
 This corresponds to the presentation form in MathML

-b) the LST (logical syntax tree) which resembles the abstract logical structure of the formula or the "mathematical object" described by the formula.
+2. the LST (logical syntax tree) which resembles the abstract logical structure of the formula or the "mathematical object" described by the formula.
 This corresponds to the notation of "mathematical object" in MathXML.

-c) modern: A unicode based serialization of b) in modern notation (with some restrictions, since subscripts und superscripts a printed inline)
+3. modern: A unicode based serialization of b) in modern notation (with some restrictions, since subscripts und superscripts a printed inline)

-d) pm.tex: A translation of the principia notation into TeX's math-mode.
+4. pm.tex: A translation of the principia notation into TeX's math-mode.
    In fact, this is a serialization of the AST as TeX-source.

 This should suffice to demonstrate the feasibility and at least some of the